 What is fundamental analysis based on?

-Every three months (every quarter) publicly traded companies release financial reports that provide a great deal of accounting information about their businesses.
-These reports help investors gauge how well the companies are doing financially and compare them to one another.
-There's an important point to keep in mind: reports come out on a quarterly basis (with some exceptions), and they report past results, so there is a delay between the time the performance occurred and when it's reported.
-In contrast, technical analysis is based on price charts that update in real-time.
+Every three months (every quarter) publicly traded companies release financial reports that tell us a great deal about their businesses.
+These reports include the company's balance sheet, income statement, cash flow report, and other documents.
+They help investors gauge how well the companies are doing financially and compare them to one another.

 What can fundamental analysis show?